Back to All Case Studies

 Automatic Project Creation

-A project record is created automatically in the project management platform.
+A project record is created automatically in the project management platform, pre-populated with all relevant deal data from the CRM.

 3